open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 You have developed and tested a microservice and a workload as standalone containers and running within the Horizon Edge node test environment.
 You have also integrated your projects with your Watson IoT Platform instance and are able to publish data to it.
 In order to make these projects available for other Edge nodes to run them, you need to publish your projects.
-The next section describes how to use `hzn dev` to publish you projects.
+The next section describes how to use `hzn dev` to do that.

-## Deploying the projects
+## Deploying the projects to WIoTP/Horizon
+**Note: this section is still under development.
+It should work as-is, but we are still testing and refining it.**

 When you are satisfied that the microservice and workload are working correctly, you can deploy them to the Edge so that any Edge node in your organization can run them.
 The first step is to create a key pair that will be used to sign the deployment configuration of your microservice and workload.
 ```bash
 hzn key create <x509-org> <x509-cn>
 ```
-where `x509-org` is a company name or organization's name that is suitable to be used as an x509 certificate organization name, and `x509-cn` is an x509 certificate common name (preferably an email address issued by the `x509-org` organization).
+where `x509-org` is a company name or organization name that is suitable to be used as an x509 certificate organization name, and `x509-cn` is an x509 certificate common name (preferably an email address issued by the `x509-org` organization).

-This command will generate a public key and a private key.
+This command will generate a private key and a public key.
-The private key will be used to sign the microservice and workload, the public is needed by any Edge node that wants to run the microservice and workload.
+The private key will be used to sign the microservice and workload, the public is needed by any Edge node that wants to run the microservice and workload, so that it can verify their signatures.

-The second step is to publish the microservice.
+Now publish the microservice:
 ```bash
 cd ~/hzn/ms/cpu
 hzn dev microservice publish -k <private-key>
 ```
-where `private-key` is the private key you generated in the previous step.

 You can verify that the microservice was published:
 ```bash
 hzn exchange microservice list
 ```

-When the microservice is successfully published, upload your microservice container to the docker registry that you are using.
+When the microservice is successfully published, upload your microservice image to the docker registry that you are using.
 The microservice project has this built into the makefile:
 ```bash
 make publish
 ```

-The third step is to publish the workload, and the process is remarkably similar to publishing a microservice.
+Publish the workload:
 ```bash
 cd ~/hzn/workload/cpu2wiotp
 hzn dev workload publish -k <private-key>
 ```
-where `private-key` is the private key you generated in the first step.

 You can verify that the workload was published:
 ```bash